Hierarchic Kernel Recursive Least-Squares: Deep Kernel Recursive Least-Squares

-Figure~\ref{Upper_Hyper} illustrates the main structure of a general form of the Hierarchic Kernel Recursive Least-Squares (H-KRLS) method.
+Figure~\ref{Upper_Hyper} illustrates the structure of the D-KRLS method in a general form.
 Consider a function with $n+1$ dimensional input, represented by $ \bm{x}, \bm{d}_{1}, \bm{d}_{2},\dots,\bm{d}_{n}$, and with $m_{k} (k = 0, 1, \dots, n)$ samples in each dimension.
 The key idea is to perform training in multiple hierarchical steps.
 The algorithm consists of two major steps.
 The first step is called \textit{Initial Modeling} in which modeling is performed over the first dimension ($\bm{x}$) and the corresponding weights are recorded at any sample of $\bm{d}_{1}$ to $\bm{d}_{n}$.

 First $ f$ is trained by KRLS and the corresponding weight vector $\bm{\alpha}_0^1$ is found, Figure~\ref{Both_Intial_Weight} (Left).
 This training is performed $ m_{0} \times m_{1} \times \dots \times m_{n} $ times to achieve complete model of $f$ at any sample of $\bm{d}_{1}$ to $\bm{d}_{n}$ by solving the optimization in \eqref{eq20} where $ \bm{K}^{1} $ is the Gram matrix associated to the dimension $\bm{x}$ and where $ \bm{y}_{k} $ is the desired target vector for $k = 1, 2, \dots, n+1$.
-Corresponding to Algorithm~\ref{Algo} ($i = 0$).
-The superscript of the weight ($\alpha$) represents step and the subscript is the number of associated dimension that the corresponding weight is the result of training on those dimensions (i.e. number $0$ is used for the cases when the weight is not trained over any dimension).
+Corresponding to Algorithm~\ref{Algo} ($i = 0$), the superscript of the weight ($\alpha$) represents step and the subscript is the number of associated dimension that the corresponding weight is the result of training on those dimensions (i.e. number $0$ is used for the cases when the weight is not trained over any dimension).

 The cost of Initial Modeling is $\mathcal{O}(m_{n} m_{n-1}\dots m_{1} (m_{0})^{2})$ .